 And the Palazzo Reale, the Royal Palace, Piazza Carlo III, in Caserta, near Naples, Italy, again becomes the interior of ‘‘Theed Palace’ on ‘Naboo’, as it for The Phantom Menace.
 The Palazzo was more recently seen as ‘The Vatican’ in both Ron Howard’s film of Angels And Demons and in Mission Impossible III.

 This time around, though, the exterior (which was entirely computer-generated in The Phantom Menace) is the Palaçio Español, a semi-circular arcaded building in the Plaza de España, Seville, built for the 1929 Spanish-American exhibition.
-The Palaçio Español is largely empty and, when I visited, a bit dilapidated, though there was evidence of restoration work.
+The Palaçio Español was largely empty when I visited a few years ago, and a bit dilapidated.
+It's since been restored and now houses council offices.

-You may remember the pillared colonnade as the ‘Cairo’ hotel, where TE Lawrence (Peter O'Toole) ruffles the feathers of the British officers by demanding lemonade for his Arab companion, in David Lean’s Lawrence of Arabia.
+You may remember the Palaçio as the ‘Cairo’ hotel, where TE Lawrence (Peter O'Toole) ruffles the feathers of the British officers by demanding lemonade for his Arab companion, in David Lean’s Lawrence of Arabia.

 As the 70s generation of ‘movie brats’, including George Lucas and Steven Spielberg, are such fans of David Lean, it's difficult to dismiss this as mere coincidence (Spielberg, similarly, revisits a David Lean location in Indiana Jones and the Last Crusade).

 The stunning lake retreat is on Lake Como in northern Italy near the Swiss border.
 The summer palace is Villa del Balbianello, near the village of Lenno, about 15 miles north of the town of Como on the lake’s western shore.
 The villa, with its unique loggia commanding views north and south, stands on the tip of a steep, wooded promontory.